Privacy notice for Fathom Analytics

 - Public authorities: when we are obliged to report to them

 We require that all such recipients secure data in accordance with good information security and as per the requirements of this Privacy notice.
 We review and quality assure all vendors and data processors and enter into a data processing agreement/addendum whenever necessary.

 - Email, calendar and digital meetings

 We don't publish further details (like names) of our data processors to protect our business.
 If you'd like to know more about our processing and with whom we share your personal data, please get in touch with us.
 We practice data minimization, so we will only use data suppliers to process your personal data when required (e.g. Stripe for payment processing).

 In some cases, your personal data will be transferred to a "third country", i.e. outside the EU/EEA.
 For example, where we use data processors to manage email services.
 We only use data processors we trust that are well known, reputable, and have a data processing agreement/addendum.

 We have ensured that every data processor in a third country has necessary safeguards in place like the EU adequacy decision, standard contractual clauses (SCC) or binding corporate rules (BCR).

 We conduct risk assessments for every data processor we use in our business.
 In addition, where your personal data is transferred outside of the EU/EEA, we conduct an additional risk assessment.
 We review, in particular, the data processor's technical and organizational security measures, reputation and safeguards for international transfers of personal data.

 In line with the Schrems II ruling and the EDPB's recommendations, we have also conducted transfer impact assessments (TIA).
-Finally, we're currently working on a new technique called EU Isolation to address the ruling.
-We'll update this privacy notice as soon as we have more information.
+We've created a new technique called EU Isolation to address the ruling - which is available to all customers on all plans.